Midland

 East Midlands GP results

 14 Dec 2024.
 Benjamin Humphries (Notts) won the under-14 competition with 5 points from five games and Nadia Prokofjeva (Derbys) was second on 3 points.
 Samuktha Vijayendra (Notts) won the under-12 6 points and Rohan Babu (Notts) won the under-11 with 6 points.
 Three players tied with 4½ points in the under-10 tournament and Alikhan Kudaibergen (Notts) had the best tie-break.
 Adam Amirthanathan (Notts) won the under-9 tournament winning all his games as did Scarlett Sanderson (Cheshire & N Wales) who won the under-8 tournament.
-This rapidplay event attaracted over 50 players and was held at Nottingham High School organised by Ed Jones helped by Hambel Willow and John Swain as arbiters.
+This rapidplay event attracted over 50 players and was held at Nottingham High School organised by Ed Jones helped by Hambel Willow and John Swain as arbiters.

 Staffordshire Junior Chess Championships